Book of Spells

-Book of Spells (or Wonderbook: Book of Spells) is a 2012 augmented reality video game for the PlayStation 3.
-It was developed by London Studio in conjunction with J. K. Rowling and Warner Bros.
-Interactive Entertainment as a companion to the Harry Potter series.
-The game is based on Book of Spells, a fictional book by Miranda Goshawk released about 200 years from the event date.
+Book of Spells (or Wonderbook: Book of Spells) is a 2012 augmented reality game developed by London Studio and published by Sony Computer Entertainment for the PlayStation 3.
+It serves as a companion to the Harry Potter series and is based on Book of Spells, a fictional book by Miranda Goshawk released about 200 years from the event date.
 Book of Spells received mostly positive reviews from critics, praising the use of augmented reality and the PlayStation Move, while criticizing the game's short length.

 Gameplay

 The user casts spells by drawing shapes with the PlayStation Move controller, while the book itself uses augmented reality technology to appear on screen via the PlayStation Eye.
 The Move controller itself appears on screen as a wand, and may draw patterns on screen to launch spells.

 Book of Spells is designed to be an interpretation of learning spells at Hogwarts School of Witchcraft and Wizardry in the Harry Potter universe, with the "book" itself having been written in the Harry Potter universe over 200 years ago by Miranda Goshawk.
-At the end of each chapter, a poem will describe a failed Hogwarts student in order to teach the user a lesson in the manner of Aesop's fables.
+At the end of each chapter, a poem will describe a failed Hogwarts student in order to teach the user a lesson in the manner of Aesop's Fables.

 At the start of the game, players choose one of the four Hogwarts houses, and one of three different wands.
 If, however, the player has a Pottermore account, they can link it to the game, in which case the in-game choices will reflect those they made on the site.

 In addition to the specific spells covered by each chapter, the player is sometimes given the opportunity to briefly make use of other spells, such as the Oppugno Jinx.
 The player, however, does not actually learn the gestures for these spells and thus is not tested over this material.